 - Your participants need to be identified as there is no live scoreboard, and you would need to know who to congratulate should you wish to announce a winner.

-- The participants can see the correct answer per question as they complete the quiz survey.
+- The participants cannot see the correct answer per question as they complete the quiz survey.

-- The survey reporting will indicate what the scores were for each participant.
+- The survey reporting will indicate what the scores were for each participant - this will only be visible to the person who has set up the quiz and in the final excel reporting format.

 - Remind your participants when the quiz will start and when it will end again.